Axway/amplify-central/content/en/docs/integrate_with_central/samples/sample_start_to_end.md

 ---
-title: End-to-end scenario from Environment to Marketplace and Internationalization
+title: End to end scenario from Environment to Marketplace and Internationalization
-linkTitle: End-to-end scenario
+linkTitle: End to end scenario
 weight: 10
 ---